DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Obstruction of the third ventricle (craniopharyngioma, pilocytic astrocytoma, germ cell tumors).

-Obstruction of the foramina of Luschka or impairment of flow from the fourth ventricle (Chiari malformation, Dandy- Walker malformation, meningitis, subarachnoid hemorrhage, posterior fossa tumors).
+Obstruction of the foramina of Luschka or impairment of flow from the fourth ventricle (Chiari malformations, Dandy- Walker malformation, meningitis, subarachnoid hemorrhage, posterior fossa tumors).

 Fibrosis of the subarachnoid space (meningitis, subarachnoid hemorrhage, meningeal dissemination of tumors), obliteration of the subarachnoid space by glioneuronal heterotopias in the Walker-Warburg syndrome.